Creating a website is simple however without your domain name matching your niche, you are setting yourself up for failure.

 I will use my website as an example.
 My website name is Stayearning, this name also reflects my URL which is www.stayearning.com.

-As you know by now to create a website you have to have a domain name which you then have to connect to a hosting platform so your website can be live.
+To create a website you have to have a domain name connected to a hosting platform to make your website live.

-If you are not sure what hosting is, it’s simply a platform where your website files (images, coding, fonts, etc) are stored and makes it accessible online where everyone on the internet can access it.
+Hosting platforms store your website files (images, coding, fonts, etc).
+It makes it accessible online where everyone on the internet can access it.

 Have you ever noticed that 9 out of 10 websites online always end with a “.com”?

-This is because “.com” domains are proven to be easier to remember as well as they rank better in Google’s algorithm.
+This is because “.com” domains are proven to be easier to remember and they rank better in Google’s algorithm.

-This is not to say that you have to use a “.com” domain but it would make it easier for you and your website if you decide to.
+This isn’t to say that you must use a “.com” domain but it would make it easier for your website to rank.

 You are probably wondering then why do some websites end with either “.co.uk “or “.nl” this is because some websites information are targeted to only citizens in that specific country such as “.co.uk” which is based in the United Kingdom.